dr497/help-center/content/pools/rebalance/_index.en.md

 # Weekly Rebalance

-Let's keep the previous example, let's assume that the spot prices have changed to following
+Let's keep the previous example, let's assume that the spot prices have changed to the following:

 | Coin | Size     | Spot price | USD worth |
 | ---- | -------- | ---------- | --------- |